Almenon/AREPL-vscode/README.md

 ## Features

 * Real-time evaluation: no need to run - AREPL evaluates your code automatically.
-You can control this (or even turn it off) in the settings
+You can control this (or even turn it off) in the settings.

-* Variable display: The final state of your local variables are displayed in a collapsible JSON format
+* Variable display: The final state of your local variables are displayed in a collapsible JSON format.

-* Error display: The instant you make a mistake an error with stack trace is shown
+* Error display: The instant you make a mistake an error with stack trace is shown.

 * Settings: AREPL offers many settings to fit your user experience.
 Customize the look and feel, debounce time, python options, and more!